-The prism finder itself has couple of settings: on the right side there is an Aperture Priority mode, Manual mode (which gives you a preview of a suggested shutter speed, but you have to select it yourself), and an Off setting.
+The prism finder itself has a couple of settings: on the right side there is an Aperture Priority mode, Manual mode (which gives you a preview of suggested shutter speed but you have to select it yourself) and an Off setting.

 You can click on any of the thumbnail images blow to open them in full screen.

 On the left side is an ISO/ASA setting ring and exposure compensation dial, which goes up 1 or 2 stops.
 One thing to remember, if you are not using the camera, turn the knob to the red mark (Off), otherwise you will end up with a drained battery, rendering the camera useless.

 The grip works very well with the prism finder, turning Bronica into a SLR in terms of usage.
 You wind a film with a double stroke lever( same as Leica M3 DS) and also you can mount a remote trigger or a flash on the hot shoe.
 I personally use it with Pocket Wizards, but there is also a PC cord on the body, as a second option.